20-year-old woman killed in head-on crash with Somerset police cruiser

 An officer responding to a report of a man attempting to break into a truck in the parking lot of the Grid Iron Pub about 12:30 a.m. collided head-on with a Honda Civic on Route 138, according to Somerset police.

-The driver of the Honda, Haley Allard, 20, was taken to Charlton Memorial Hospital, where she succumbed to her injuries.
+The driver of the Honda, Haley Allard, a 20-year-old nursing student at the University of Massachusetts at Dartmouth, was taken to Charlton Memorial Hospital, where she succumbed to her injuries.

-The 4-year veteran of the Somerville Police Department, whose name has not been disclosed, was taken to Rhode Island Hospital, where he was treated and released.
+The 4-year veteran of the Somerset Police Department, whose name has not been disclosed, was taken to Rhode Island Hospital, where he was treated and released.

-A man who witnessed the crash says the officer did everything he could to save the other driver.
+A man who witnessed the crash said the officer did everything he could to save the other driver.

 “He smashed the window to try and help the lady that he hit but I guess it was too late,” he said.